TF1-EN-3M: Three Million Synthetic Moral Fables for Training Small, Open Language Models: Discussion and threats to validity

 The TF1-EN-3M Synthetic Fables Dataset opens up several avenues for further exploration.
 Here we discuss broader implications, methodological findings, and potential applications of our work, particularly in the context of the research questions posed in Section~\ref{sec:introduction}.

 \paragraph{Answering RQ1: Prompt Expansion and Diversity.} Our first research question asked whether a combinatorial prompt expansion methodology can effectively generate diverse and high-quality fables using LLMs.
 Across 3 million generated stories, we find that combining structured templates with uniform sampling from six controlled input domains (character, trait, setting, conflict, resolution, moral) yields high narrative diversity without sacrificing coherence.
-Evaluations by GPT-o3-mini across grammar, creativity, moral clarity, and prompt adherence show that even small-to-medium-sized models can reliably produce instructive, well-structured moral stories when given sufficient prompt scaffolding.
+Evaluations by a panel of open-weight LLM judges across grammar, creativity, moral clarity, and prompt adherence show that even small-to-medium-sized models can reliably produce instructive, well-structured moral stories when given sufficient prompt scaffolding.
 Furthermore, the flexibility of our template design ensures coverage of a vast thematic space, while our filtering and balancing procedures help avoid mode collapse or over-representation of stereotypical scenarios.

 \paragraph{Answering RQ2: Best Performing Models.} Our second research question focused on identifying the best-performing open-weight LLMs under resource constraints.
-Through controlled evaluation of ten publicly available instruction-tuned models (ranging from 1B to 8B parameters), we found that several models --- including \texttt{Falcon3-7B-Instruct} \citep{noauthor_tiiuaefalcon3-7b-instruct_2025}, \texttt{Llama-3.1-8B-instruct} \citep{noauthor_meta-LlamaLlama-31-8b-instruct_2024}, and \texttt{Mistral-7B-Instruct-v0.3} \cite{noauthor_mistralaimistral-7b-instruct-v03_nodate} --- consistently achieved the highest average scores across all four evaluation axes.
+Through controlled evaluation of ten publicly available instruction-tuned models (ranging from 1B to 8B parameters), we found that several models --- including \texttt{Falcon3-7B-Instruct} \citep{noauthor_tiiuaefalcon3-7b-instruct_2025}, \texttt{Llama-3.1-8B-instruct} \citep{noauthor_meta-llamallama-31-8b-instruct_2024}, and \texttt{Mistral-7B-Instruct-v0.3} \cite{noauthor_mistralaimistral-7b-instruct-v03_nodate} --- consistently achieved the highest average scores across all four evaluation axes.
 Notably, these models outperformed even larger ones in some cases, suggesting that instruction tuning quality, not just scale, is a key determinant of fable generation performance.
 The evaluation also highlighted a favorable tradeoff: smaller models such as \texttt{Phi-3-mini-4k-instruct} \citep{noauthor_microsoftphi-3-mini-4k-instruct_2025} and \texttt{SmolLM2-1.7B-Instruct} \citep{noauthor_huggingfacetbsmollm2-17b-instruct_2025} exhibited strong grammar and moral clarity with fast inference times, making them well-suited for low-latency applications and on-device deployment.
 Ultimately we picked \texttt{Llama-3.1-8B-instruct} as the overall best-performing model.

 \paragraph{Efficiency and Accessibility.} By showing that story generation can be accomplished with relatively small models, our work emphasizes the value of efficiency in natural language generation \citep{kaplan_scaling_2020}.
 Not every application or community can afford the computational resources necessary for deploying giant LLMs such as GPT-4 \citep{openai_gpt-4_2024}.
 A corpus like TF1-EN-3M can help bootstrap smaller models for creative writing tasks, thereby widening access.
 For instance, educators or indie game developers could fine-tune a 6B or 1.3B parameter model on TF1-EN-3M to generate moral stories or quest narratives on modest hardware—an approach akin to TinyStories \citep{eldan_tinystories_2023}.